shotaIDE/my-pet-melody/fastlane/README.md

 [bundle exec] fastlane update_mobile_apps_status_to_in_release_process
 ```

-Update mobile apps status to "In release" on Google Spreadsheet
+Update mobile apps status to "in release process" on Google Spreadsheet

 ----